ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 31-July for feature-2, from David
+Updated on 31-July for feature-1 and feature-2 combined